 If you are interested in furthering your involvement in the the educational community as a teacher, teacher leader, or researcher, the Department of Educational Theory and Practice will be an attractive destination.
-The department houses initial certification programs at the Master’s and bachelor’s level in early childhood education, elementary education, middle grades education, and secondary social studies education.
+The department houses initial certification programs at the Master’s and bachelor’s level in early childhood education, middle grades education, and secondary social studies education.
 We also provide continuing education for those areas via Master’s (MEd) and specialist (EdS) degrees.
 We also feature a doctoral program in educational theory and practice.
 Our faculty are highly productive, award-winning researchers and teachers.

 Critical studies in education, which is housed in the Department of Educational Theory and Practice, applies humanities and social science perspectives to the theory and practice of education in order to understand the complex interrelationships between education and culture, and schooling and society.

 These degrees offer an emphasis from the Critical Studies in Education Program: